pedroananias/abd/README.md

 ## Command line tool

-This module brings a default command line `adb` for you.
+This module brings a default command line `abd` for you.
 To see available parameters, please run:

 ```bash
 > abd --help